MicrosoftDocs/microsoft-365-community/Community/glossary.md

 There are multiple types of environments that an organization can create (Developer, Sandbox, Production).
 The type indicates the purpose of the environment and determines its characteristics.

-### Power Virtual Agents
+### Power Virtual Agents (PVA)

-Power Virtual Agents empowers organizations to create powerful bots using a guided, no-code graphical interface without the need for data scientists or developers.
+Power Virtual Agents (PVA) empowers organizations to create powerful bots using a guided, no-code graphical interface without the need for data scientists or developers.

 Using Power Virtual Agents, you can: